formozoli/logo/README.md

 # Formozoli Lab logo

-Inspired by  [this post](https://www.arj.no/2012/03/12/disciplinarities-2/) by on Transdisciplinarity.
+Inspired by  [this post](https://www.arj.no/2012/03/12/disciplinarities-2/) by Alexander Refsum Jensenius on what "transdisciplinary" means.